isomerpages/sportsg-corp/_anti-doping-singapore/Testing/Whereabouts Information.md

 If an athlete exits a competition earlier or later than expected they must update their whereabouts immediately.

-Athletes are advised to work with their NSA and coach to identify a competition schedule for the forthcoming quarter.
+Athletes are advised to work with their NSA and coach to identify a competition schedule for the coming quarter.
 If this changes for any reason, for example due to injury, whereabouts filings must be updated immediately.

 **Whereabouts Information 3: Training Schedule**